- FOREST

 Cultural environment considerations

-A cultural environment in the forest consists of ancient remains and other cultural relics.
+Cultural environments in the forest consists of ancient remains and other cultural relics.
 They are protected by various regulations.
+SCA works active to reduce the damages and our goal is zero damages.

 Cultural relics in the forest can be divided into two categories: